SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/stix-taxii-2-source.md

 1. Identify a vendor who uses the STIX TAXII 2.0 or 2.1 standard for sharing threat intelligence indicators
 1. Follow their documentation to obtain the following information:
-  * The STIX TAXII version they provide 2.0 or 2.1
+  * The STIX TAXII version they provide (either 2.0 or 2.1)
   * The TAXII Discovery URL
   * Your authentication credentials if required